caleb531/youversion-suggest-raycast/README.md

 This [Raycast][raycast] extension allows you to search the YouVersion Bible quickly and easily.
 You can:

-- Jump to a specific verse or chapter
+- Look up a specific verse or chapter by name
 - Search for Bible verses matching a specific phrase
 - Copy any verse contents to the clipboard.
 - Choose an alternate language (other than English) and/or pick your preferred